-There will be much more freedom for education centres to offer comprehensive system of education to new district nurse students.
+There will be much more freedom for education centres to offer a comprehensive system of education to new district nurse students.
 The new outlined curriculum allows for a larger measure of experimentation, both in the way the subject is taught and the content of the subject matter.

 By then, the district nursing statutory committee will be mainly interested in the overall aims and objectives of the education centres and assessment of these objectives in the student at the end of the course.
-Approval of education centres, therefore, will be on a basis of what type of student will emerge after training and the type and qualification of staff supporting the student, both in the centre and the Authority.
+Approval of education centres, therefore, will be on a basis of what type of student will emerge after training and the type and qualification of staff supporting the student, both in the centre and in the authority.

 There will, of course, be great interest shown in the overall aims and objectives detailed in the centre's submission to the statutory committee.
 The 1980s may even see these centres carrying out their final examinations.

-Second level nursing in the community
+Second-level community nursing

-Here, I am on new, untrodden, sacred ground.
-I will, however, propose to you this afternoon a re-structuring of the Community Nursing Service.
-I take comfort in the fact that as a non-expert in these matters, I can suggest what, to the experts, may be heresy without being unduly perturbed.
+Here I am on new, untrodden, sacred ground.
+I will, however, propose a restructuring of the community nursing service.
+I take comfort in the fact that as a non-expert in these matters, I can suggest what to the experts may be heresy without being unduly perturbed.
 My suggestions may, however, make even the experts re-examine their present position.

-I therefore propose for the 1980s one grade of nurse to carry out a major nursing function: namely, to care for people under directions of a higher authority.
-I have called this new nurse a "District Staff Nurse".
-The basic qualification would be either SRN/RGN or SEN (General).
-She would work in:
+I therefore propose for the 1980s one grade of nurse to carry out a major nursing function, namely, to care for people under directions of a higher authority.
+I have called this new nurse a District Staff Nurse.
+The basic qualification would be either SRN/RGN or SEN(G).

-- (a) a doctor's surgery;

-- (b) a surgery and the community;

-- (c) the community all of the time;

-- (d) the clinic;

-- (e) the school health service;

-- (f) nurse specialist from hospital: eg,

-stoma therapist, renal dialysis nurse.
+She would work: (a) in a doctor's surgery; (b) in a surgery and the community; (c) in the community all of the time; (d) in the clinic; (e) in the school health service, or be (f) a nurse specialist from hospital, for instance a stoma therapist, or renal dialysis nurse.

 All would require mandatory training.
 It is to my mind almost unbelievable how we put some patients at risk by not insisting on proper post-basic preparation for all nurses meeting with patients in the community.
-A basic requirement for all the new district staff nurses would be to have had three years training and experience in the hospital nursing services.
-This would include State Enrolled nurses.
-This would be a requirement before entry into the community nursing services.
+A basic requirement for all the new district staff nurses would be to have had three years' training and experience in the hospital nursing services.

+This would include State-enrolled nurses.
+It would be a requirement before entry into the community nursing services.
 The reason, I suggest, is that this would better secure a nurse with a certain maturity towards nursing and to people in general.

-Second, all would be required to undertake a core-module of education followed by shorter modules of experience, depending on the type of work chosen.
+Secondly, all would be required to undertake a core-module of education followed by shorter modules of experience, depending on the type of work chosen.
 The aim of the educational course would be to produce a district staff nurse who could work well in defined duties supervised by a higher level nurse.

-It may be that if school nurse training were included, the school nurse working in the school health service without the traditional health visitor's supervision, could be given a further module of training beyond that thought reasonable for the school nurse with health visiting involvement before she worked without direct supervision.
+It may be that if school nurse training was included, the school nurse working in the school health service without the traditional health visitor's supervision could be given a further module of training beyond that thought reasonable for the school nurse with health visiting involvement, before she worked without direct supervision.

 The nurse specialist attending patients in the community from hospital still requires basic preparation before working in patients' homes.
-She needs to understand that she works with, and accepts, the overall direction of the district nurse in matters relating to the total care programme for each individual patient.
+She needs to understand that she works with and accepts the overall direction of the district nurse in matters relating to the total care programme for each individual patient.